Minister of Foreign Affairs (Tonga)

-The Minister of Foreign Affairs of the Kingdom of Tonga is a cabinet minister in charge of the Ministry of Foreign Affairs of Tonga.
+The minister of foreign affairs of the Kingdom of Tonga is a cabinet minister in charge of the Ministry of Foreign Affairs of Tonga.
 It is responsible for conducting foreign relations of the country.

-The current Minister of Foreign Affairs is Fekitamoeloa ʻUtoikamanu, who has served since 28 December 2021.
+Crown Prince Tupoutoʻa ʻUlukalala has served as foreign minister since 28 January 2025.

 Description of the office

-Like other ministers, the Foreign Minister is formally appointed by the King on the nomination of the Prime Minister, and is responsible to both the Prime Minister and the Legislative Assembly.
-The position may be held independently, or in conjunction with other ministerial responsibilities.
-From time to time, the Prime Minister has simultaneously served as Foreign Minister.
+Like other ministers, the foreign minister is formally appointed by the king on the nomination of the prime minister and is responsible to both the prime minister and the Legislative Assembly.
+The position may be held independently or in conjunction with other ministerial responsibilities.
+From time to time, the prime minister has also served simultaneously as foreign minister.